Josue-Ruiz/CalculatorMVP_J/README.md

 # CalculatorMVP_J
-This is a calculator in java with the architecture MVP
+This is a calculator app in java with the architecture MVP